Why Memory?

 Works With Any LLM

-# Works with any LLM you choose
+# Query memories, then use with any LLM you choose

-context="What does the user prefer?",
+"query_context": "What does the user prefer?",

 Real-World Impact